Stress Relief at Therapy Today

-Please feel free to bring your pain to my practice.
-Collaborating with my clients we work with injury, loss, separation, divorce, trauma, anxiety, shame, guilt, change, death, growth and meaning making.
+Please feel free to bring your stress and discomforts to my practice.
+Collaborating with you as my client, we work with whatever burdens you: injury, loss, separation, divorce, trauma, anxiety, shame, guilt, change, death, growth and meaning making.

-I specialise in sitting with your pain and listening to it.
+I specialise in sitting with your stress and listening to it.
 I am interested in its nuances, manifestations, permeations and how it impacts your life.
-My aim is to be alongside you in seeking and creating ways of integrating and overcoming your pain to live a life of quality.
-Often we do this work while making sense of living with its insurmountable, insoluble and irrepressible presence.
+My aim is to be alongside you in seeking and creating ways of integrating and overcoming that which robs you of a life of quality.
+Often we do this work while making sense of living with irrepressible anxieties.

-I want to assure you that I will dedicate every hour you see me to your story, your liberation from pain.
+I want to assure you that I will dedicate every hour you see me to your story.
 Alongside you as the expert of your life I will listen with curiosity and compassion.
 I will act with all the knowledge, experience, intuition and wisdom within my reach.
 This work will strengthen you on your journey.
-I can’t guarantee that I’m the right therapist for you – please make contact and let’s see if we can find each other in working on your pain relief.
+I can’t guarantee that I’m the right therapist for you – please make contact and let’s see if we can find each other in working on relieving that which pains you.

 Please feel free to contact me: